alejandrodl/vocal-percussion-transcription/README.md

 Results
 -------

-Our models achieve the following performances on the AVP-LVT dataset:
+Our models achieve the following performances on the AVP-LVT dataset with a KNN classifier:

 | Method              | Participant-wise Accuracy| Boxeme-wise Accuracy |
 | --------------------|------------------------- | -------------------- |